Shanakht: Dignity for All

 What are the key steps for implementation in the next 1-3 years?
 (You can attach a timeline or GANTT chart in place of a written plan, if desired.)
 (1000 characters)

 The attached Gantt Chart depicts the key activities to be implemented under the project with indicative timelines.

 Describe the individual or team that will implement this idea (if a partnership, please explain breakdown of roles and responsibilities for each entity).
 (Feel free to share an organizational chart or visual description of your team).
 (500 characters)

 Epiphany will recruit a core project management team to ensure project is executed as planned.
-Additionally, partnerships have been explored for different elements of the project, including skill development, tech & financial support.
+Additionally, partnerships have been explored for different elements of the project, including skill development, tech, financial & media support.
 Medical support partnerships are being explored for psycho-social counseling and health related issues.
 Some market linkages for employment opportunities have also been explored.
 This will be further expanded once the project is initiated.

 This org chart depicts the roles and responsibilities of all the stakeholders, including lead organization, project staff, partners and existing businesses.